oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

 ## Summary
 This completes the Lab.
 At this point, you know how to use Quick SQL to generate database objects using a SQL shorthand.
 You also know how to use Data Workshop utility to load data.

+## What's next
+In the upcoming hands-on workshop, you'll be tasked with developing a database application utilizing pre-existing tables.
+This involves incorporating various pages such as a dashboard, multiple reports, and an administration page.
+Additionally, you'll be creating an application through a spreadsheet.
+Furthermore, you'll gain insights into loading an application using a blueprint and configuring attributes for a Progressive Web App.

 ## Acknowledgements
 * **Author** - Roopesh Thokala, Senior Product Manager, Ankita Beri, Product Manager